microsoft/TypeScript-Make-Monaco-Builds/README.md

 Are you here because of a failing build?
 Chances are your issue comes up from a `require` statement inside the TypeScript codebase.
 The logs will let you know if this is the issue.

 This has happened a few times, you need to go to [microsoft/monaco-typescript](https://github.com/microsoft/monaco-typescript) and look at [`./scripts/importTypeScript.js`](https://github.com/microsoft/monaco-typescript/blob/master/scripts/importTypescript.js).
-Fix it there (I update the TS version in that repo, then fix the script, and send a PR for just that script change: e.g. [#72](https://github.com/microsoft/monaco-typescript/pull/72)) then come back to the file in this repo: [`./publish-monaco-ts.js`](https://github.com/orta/make-monaco-builds/blob/master/publish-monaco-ts.js) and add a step to merge in your new PR.
+Fix it there (I update the TS version in that repo, then fix the script, and send a PR for just that script change: e.g. [#72](https://github.com/microsoft/monaco-typescript/pull/72)) then come back to the file in this repo: [`./publish-monaco-ts.js`](https://github.com/orta/make-monaco-builds/blob/master/publish-monaco-ts.js) and add a step to merge in your new PR e.g. [#3](https://github.com/microsoft/TypeScript-Make-Monaco-Builds/pull/3).

 # Contributing